Reporting data errors in Google Earth

 Errors in the layers

-If you find an error in the user provided information (Google Earth community blue "i"s, Panoramio etc), there is generally an option in the pop up balloon to access the source and report it.
+If you find an error in the layers in Google Earth Pro, there may be an option in the pop up balloon to access the source and report it.
 If it is an error in the Wikipedia layer you may be able to edit the page and correct it yourself.
+Note that changes can no longer be made to the old Google Earth Community posts (the blue "i"s).

 Street view